-Welcome to Day 17 of October's Month of Magic, from Primary.
+Welcome to Day 17 of our Month of Magic, from Primary.

 We all feel like zombies sometimes, especially before our morning cup(s) of coffee.
 Around Halloween, that's a good thing – it's the season of the undead.